-Technology Solutions segment's gross profit decreased in 2017 and remained flat in 2016.
-Gross profit for 2017 decreased due to one less month of gross profit from the Core MTS Business, which was contributed to the joint venture on March 1, 2017.
-This segment's gross profit margin increased over the last two years.
+Gross profit for 2017 decreased due to one less month of gross profit from the Core MTS Business, which was contributed to the joint venture on March 1,2017.
 Gross profit margin for 2017 increased primarily due to a decline in hospital software revenues, lower severance charges, ongoing cost management efforts and the prior year sales of businesses, partially offset by a lower margin from our hospital software business.
 Gross profit margin for 2017 also benefited from lower depreciation and amortization expenses related to the Core MTS Business' assets, which were classified as held for sale since the second quarter of 2017.
 Depreciation and amortization related to the long-lived assets ceased as of the date they were determined as held for sale.